 Sara Gonzalez is Physical Sciences & Mathematics Librarian at the Marston Science Library.
 She manages a reading collection of science fiction, located on the Library’s 3rd floor, and welcomes all donations and recommendations for purchase.

 Terry Harpold is co-founder of the SFWG and Associate Professor in the Department of English.
-His sf-related scholarship has appeared in journals such as Bulletin de la Société Jules Verne, ImageTexT, IRIS, Nineteenth-Century Contexts, Revue Jules Verne, Science Fiction Studies, and Verniana; and in edited collections such as The Cambridge History of Science Fiction (2018), Ecrire le Lieu, fictionnaliser l’espace (2016), and Generation Zombie: Essays on the Living Dead in Modern Culture (2011).
+His sf-related scholarship has appeared in journals such as Bulletin de la Société Jules Verne, Galaxies, ImageTexT, IRIS, Nineteenth-Century Contexts, Revue Jules Verne, Science Fiction Studies, and Verniana; and in edited collections such as The Cambridge History of Science Fiction (2018) and Los viajes extraordinarios de Jules Verne (2018).
 With Daniel Compère and Volker Dehs, he is co-editor of Collectionner l’Extraordinaire, sonder l’Ailleurs.
 Essais sur Jules Verne en l’honneur de Jean-Michel Margot (2015).
-He is the founder and Jury Chair of the International Association for the Fantastic in the Arts’ annual Walter James Miller Memorial Award for Student Scholarship in the International Fantastic, and Director of IAFA’s annual Jamie Bishop Memorial Award for scholarship in the fantastic published in a language other than English.
-He is the founder of UF’s Imagining Climate Change initiative.
+He is the Founder and Jury Chair of the International Association for the Fantastic in the Arts’ annual Walter James Miller Memorial Award for Student Scholarship in the International Fantastic, and Director of IAFA’s annual Jamie Bishop Memorial Award for scholarship in the fantastic published in a language other than English.
+He is the founder and Director of UF’s Imagining Climate Change initiative.

 Tace Hedrick is Professor in the Department of English and the Center for Women’s Studies and Gender Research.
 Her essays on transnational Latino/a and Latin American intellectual history, and queerness and esotericism in U.S. Latino/a and Latin American writers have appeared in journals such as Aztlán: A Journal of Chicano Studies, The Translator, Latin American Literary Review, and The Luso-Brazilian Review, as well as in collections such as Footnotes: On Shoes and The Returning Gaze: Primitivism and Identity in Latin America.
 She is the author of Mestizo Modernisms: Race, Nation, and Identity in Latin American Culture, 1900–1940 (2003).